fklein82/awesome-ai-python-function/README.md

 - Displays the image with the prediction confidence.

 This function can be integrated into various applications and workflows that require image analysis and classification.

+## Deployment
+For detailed instructions on how to build, deploy, and test your customized serverless image classification function using Tanzu Application Platform, please refer to the DEPLOYING.md file provided in this repository.

 ## Deploying on VMware Tanzu Application Platform
 To deploy this application on VMware Tanzu Application Platform, follow these steps: